BCBSTN App Screenshots

 Define

-A series of design thinking workshops was held that includes different divisions from internal teams to define the problem and understand their perspectives on the app's shortcomings.
+A design thinking workshops was held that includes different divisions from internal teams to define the problems and understand members usage on the app's shortcomings.

-Ideas were generated from the workshop and we’ve narrowed down based on most useful functions for the members and worked with development team to evaluate and assess the practicality and viability of ideas to determine feasibility within the given constraints.
+Ideas were generated from the workshop and narrowed down based on most useful functions for the members and I worked with development team to evaluate and determine the feasibility within the given constraints.

 Sitemap

-The team conduct card sorting exercise and test, allowing to label and group content in ways that felt intuitive.
-Insights from this activity were then used to generate multiple versions of the sitemap, exploring different structural approaches to organizing content.
+We've then gathered these insights and used to generate multiple versions of the sitemap, exploring different structural approaches to organizing content.

 Storymap